mikeytsou/todoAPI/README.md

-# todoAPI
+# Todo REST API

-A simple single-page application built with a customizable Todo List REST API.
+A customizable REST API built for anyone who wants to create a quick backend Express/Node REST API.

-The API is built with Express and MongoDB and the single-page application is built with HTML5, CSS3, and Jquery.
+The API is built with Express, MongoDB, and Mongoose.

 View the raw API data in JSON format by entering the url: https://afternoon-dawn-27478.herokuapp.com/api/todos